-Waitangi Day - Planeta.com
+Waitangi Day

 Waitangi is a small town and historical landmark where Māori Chiefs and the British Crown signed the Treaty of Waitangi (Te Tiriti o Waitangi) , the founding document of New Zealand (Aotearoa).
 The name means weeping waters in the Māori language.

-Every year on February 6, New Zealand marks the signing of the Treaty of Waitangi with observations throughout the country and in Waitangi itself.
+Every year on February 6, the country marks the signing of the Treaty of Waitangi with observations throughout the country and in Waitangi itself.

 The day was first officially commemorated in 1934 and has been a public holiday since 1974.